Scroll down for pictures from the wild!

 Hello and welcome to my website.

-My name is Niklas Weber, I am 24 years old and a passionate nature photographer, filmmaker and storyteller from Germany.
+My name is Niklas Weber, I am 24 years old and I´m a nature photographer, filmmaker, storyteller and conservationist from Germany.
 Already as a child I was very interested in nature.
 Besides, I was allowed to grow up in a small village with two dogs and two cats, so I've always been in very close contact with animals.
 Otherwise, my life was quite ordinary until 2012.
 I played handball in a club, met my friends and I graduated from school.
 Then I started my training as an industrial mechanic.
 But as if by a flash of inspiration, my life changed abruptly.

 I wanted to learn to photograph, so I bought a reflex camera from my first salary.